gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 After the problematic situation has been presented, I think at least 3 different solutions should be presented and compared (including sticking with pure C++), and seriously consider each option.
 I find it important here to be as little emotionally invested as possible even if one option is your favorite, and to be ready to work for possibly months on your least favorite option, if it happens to be chosen by the collective.

 Ideally, if time permits, a small prototype for the preferred solution should be done, to confirm or infirm early that it can work, and to eliminate doubts.
-It's a much more compelling argument to say: "Of course it will work, here is prototype I made!" compared to "I hope it will work, but who knows, oh well I guess we'll see...".
+It's a much more compelling argument to say: "Of course it will work, here is prototype I made!" compared to "I hope it will work, but who knows, oh well I guess we'll see in 3 months...".

 After much debate, we settled on Rust as the new programming language being introduced into the codebase.
 It's important to note that I am not a Rust diehard fan.
 I appreciate the language but it's not perfect (see the FFI section later), it has issues, it's just that it solves all the issues we have in this project, especially considering the big focus on security (since we deal with payments),  the relative similarity with the company tech stack (Go), and the willingness of the team to learn it and review code in it.